tytydraco/ChArch/README.md

 6) To start the SSHD server, run `/usr/bin/sshd`
 7) On another machine, login using `ssh root@<android ip>` (default root password is `root`)

+# Troubleshooting
+## Missing Dependencies
+Depending on your system, you may lack a few dependencies for ChArch.
+You can either manually install the missing package, or try installing BusyBox.

+## No Default Tarball URL
+If you are not using an ARM based device, you need to specify a rootfs tarball URL with `charch -u`.
+See the FAQ to find some common places to find them.

+## Failed To Extract Tarball
+Sometimes, your tarball download may become corrupted.
+Try deleting the tarball and redownloading it: `rmarch -t`.

+## No Container
+You don't have a container in the default `/home/chroot/` or `/data/local/chroot/` directory.
+If you specified a different one with `charch -d`, make sure to specify it to most of the other ChArch commands as well.

+## No Instance
+You  don't have a rootfs instance with the default `rootfs` name.
+If you specified a different one with `charch -n`, make sure to specify it to most of the other ChArch commands as well.

+## Container Contains Rootfs Instances
+You need to remove each rootfs instance before you can remove the entire chroot container with `rmarch -a`.
+Use `lsarch` to list the rootfs instances and remove each one with `rmarch -n`.

+## Failed To Unmount
+ChArch tries to kill all of the rootfs instance processes before unmounting it.
+Sometimes, some processes remain and prevent an unmount.
+You can either try to enter the rootfs instance and kill the processes manually, or reboot your device to automatically kill every process and unmount everything.

 # FAQ
 ## Q: My non-root users can't use the internet!
 A: You might need to add your non-root users to the net groups.

 1) Type `groups` and find the net related ones (`inet`, `net_raw`)